w3f/polkadot-wiki/docs/learn-accounts.md

 Furthermore, the [Utility Scripts](https://github.com/w3f/utility-scripts) can be referenced for how the verification is performed:
 [pubkeyToAddress.js](https://github.com/w3f/utility-scripts/blob/master/src/misc/pubkeyToAddress.js)
-demonstrates how a Polkadot, Substrate or Kusama address is interpreted by a single public key.
+demonstrates how a Polkadot, Substrate, or Kusama address is interpreted by a single public key.

 ## Resources